 - Combine the oatmeal, brown sugar, flour, and salt in a medium size bowl.
 Mix to combine.

-- Slice the very cold butter into tsp size slices and add to the dry mixture.
-Cut the butter into the dry mixture using a fork or a pastry blender.
+- Slice the very cold butter into teaspoon size slices and add to the dry mixture.
+Cut the butter into the dry mixture using a fork or a (affiliate link)pastry blender.
 You can also use a stand mixer if prefered.

 - The butter will combine with the dry ingredients and form small pebbles.
 If you have loose flour after cutting in all the butter, you can add more cold butter.
 I have not had to do that though.